jpreslov/cmder-vscode/readme.md

 # Add Cmder to VSCode (Windows)

- _Note: This is to save myself time, but if you're reading this and know of a better way to do this, make a PR_
+ _Note: This is to save myself time, but if you're reading this and know of a better way to do this, make a PR_ _Other note: This presumes you have Cmder installed_

 - `%CMDER_PATH%` will need to be defined on your machine (as a system variable), or replaced with the root Cmder folder path manually.
 - Copy + paste the following into your VSCode `settings.json` file: